 The Block 1A configuration incorporated additional signal processing capabilities to defeat helicopters, aircraft and surface craft.
 Block 1A is in rate production for the Consortium countries and the other countries procuring RAM.

 RAM Block 2

 Block 2, the next step in the spiral development of the Rolling Airframe Missile, is a kinematic and RF receiver upgrade.
-A larger, more powerful rocket motor and advanced control section make the missile three times more maneuverable with twice the effective intercept range.
+A larger, more powerful rocket motor and advanced control section make the missile two-and-a-half times more maneuverable with one-and-a-half times the effective intercept range.
 This provides the Block 2 missile with the capability to defeat high-maneuver threats as well as the ability to intercept crossing threats.
 An enhanced RF receiver allows detection of anti-ship missiles that employ low probability of intercept radars.